h8d13/grimaur-too/README.md

 ## Usage
 ### Search Packages
 - `grimaur <term>` (or `grimaur search <term>`) lists matching packages and lets you pick one to install.
-- `grimaur list` to see installed "foreign" packages recognized by pacman
+- `grimaur list` to see installed "foreign" packages recognized by pacman -Qm

+>[!NOTE]
+> You can use `grimaur fetch <package>` to inspect `PKGBUILD` and source code before manually installing using `makepkg` or similar.
+> Or even see it directly: `python grimaur inspect brave-bin --target PKGBUILD` Also accepts: `SRCINFO`
+> Force `grimaur fetch <package> --force` reclones even if the directory exists

 ### Inspect & Install & Remove Packages
 - `grimaur inspect <package> --full` Shows full depends